Rudi Schneider: Harry Price

-Eugéne Osty
+Eugène Osty

-In 1930, Schneider began working with French paranormal investigator Eugéne Osty at the Institut Metapsychique.
+In 1930, Schneider began working with French paranormal investigator Eugène Osty at the Institut Métapsychique.
 Osty placed an object in the room with Schneider and targeted it with a camera that had an infrared trigger designed to take a picture if it detected movement around the object.
 The alarm was triggered several times though the photographs showed no evidence of Schneider having interfered with it.
 Osty concluded that he was recording the passage of an ectoplasm like substance that was indicative of telekinetic movement.
 He wrote that the substance registered on sound recording equipment when it moved, and that it could pass through objects put in place to impede it.

 Osty's experiments with Schneider have been criticized by skeptics.
 D. H. Rawcliffe for example noted that "various discrepancies have come to light which throw the whole of Osty's experiments into doubt.
 Price made a prolonged investigation of Rudi Schneider and proved conclusively that the medium resorted to trickery when he believed himself to be unobserved...
 Osty has too often shown in the past, despite some intellectual ability, evidence of an amateurish and uncritical approach to his subject."